PLOCH ART GALLERY SEASON ARCHIVE

 Photographer Aron Meudt caught the attention of the judges at the 2007 Hidden River Art Festival with her striking photographs documenting the realities of Wisconsin farm life, and her concern over the disappearance of the family farm.
 A graduate of the Milwaukee Institute of Art and Design, Meudt’s youthful perspective earned her the Best in Show Award.
 Her current body of work is no less personal, capturing memories associated with a dear childhood friend who passed away.
 These evocative, thoughtful images convey Meudt’s grieving for a shared past.

-PAST 2008-2009 EXHIBITIONS
+2008-2009 EXHIBITIONS

 Contributing Sponsors • The Equitable Bank, Andrea & Anthony Bryant